 We normally stock the same 7 vegetables all the time to make cooking from scratch easy.
 They’re all versatile and can be used in several ways.
 They also all go well together, making it easy to load them up into soups, stews, and casseroles.

 Don’t worry about whether the recipe is “right.”
 Focus on using up what you have.
 Half the time, you won’t even notice if you throw in a couple of mushrooms or an aging carrot.

-Have a use-it-up recipe
+Have a use-it-up recipe or two

 We love making soups and stews that can cloak a variety of leftover vegetables.
 I find that tomato sauce can cover a wide variety of flavors!